 Here, you’ll get a simple answer first, followed by a deeper explanation of meaning, origin, usage, and spelling rules.

 You’ll also learn how British and American English treat these words, see real-life examples, avoid common mistakes, and decide which word you should use based on your audience.
-By the end, you’ll never confuse excepting or accepting again.
+By the end, you’ll never confuse excepting and accepting again.

 Excepting or Accepting : Quick Answer